ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 **Returned value**

--   The value, converted to the specified data type `T`.
+-   The value converted to the specified data type `T`.

 **Example**